jpalau-edu/AstroPi2021/Juno/1_testDHT22/1_testDHT22.md

 # 1. Testing accuracy of DHT22 sensor

 1_testDHT22_getFACTORS.py is a multipurpose version of JUNO's main.py that will be run multiple times.
-It logs DHT22 and sense-hat readings and calculates corresponding correction factors.
+It logs DHT22 and sense-hat readings and calculates corresponding correction factors to correlate sense-hat reading to actual values.

 On the first run we'll take DHT22 readings for subsequent testing of accuracy against Weather Station and K type termocouple data.
 Provided DHT22 proves to be accurate enough we'll use generated data to help visualize differences between sense-hat and DHT readings.